|Until Filled||Plan Check Engineer (19685891)||Building|

 Town of Danville employees enjoy being part of a dedicated, supportive, and engaged team.
 Hallmarks of the Town's working environment include proactive employee engagement, robust wellness programs, a culture of appreciation, support of employee development, and a positive working relationship with the Town's elected body, the Danville Town Council.

 Employees are actively involved in various staff committees, including the Employee Engagement Committee, WOW!
-(Working on Wellness) Committee, Safety Committee, Technology Advisory Group, and other groups.
+(Working on Wellness) Committee, Safety Committee, Technology Advisory Group, and other teams.
 Staff members maintain a strong team atmosphere through monthly department meetings with the Town Manager and quarterly all-hands team-building meetings with Town staff across all departments.